boffnoff/boffnoff.github.com/_posts/2013-10-24-fourth-day.md

         <meta name="viewport" content="width=device-width;">
     </head>

 If you have them linked elsewhere, and not contained within the `body` tags they won't work.
-And the next task is change/add code for the links between pages.
+And the next task is change/add code for the links between pages. <br><br><br>
   ![Page Navigation](/images/page_navigation.png)

 As thats what it looks like now, but when you view the pages now, it will have changed since the writing of this.